 Inside: What is a Feelings Wheel?
-How do we use it?
-And where to get helpful Wheel of Emotion Posters for your home or classroom.
+How do we use this useful tool?
+And where to get helpful Printable Feelings Wheel for Kids Posters for your home or classroom.

 As parents, we face so many emotions from day to day (even minute to minute)!